assismauro/_pyLiDARForest/README.md

 Of course, you can use any editor you want, the libraries will work nicely.
 ## Documentation
 Files are documented using [Docstring]( https://en.wikipedia.org/wiki/Docstring) style, which means that the routines are documented inside the source code.
 For each module there is a short description in a md (text) file, and when you need to dig on the more specific information you can check docstrings in source code (they are the blocs between ‘’’)
-For those files that can be executed from command line, you have also the option –h, that will describe shortly the command line options available:
+For those files that can be executed from command line, you have also the option –h, that will describe shortly the command line options available, for example:

 python lasutils.py –h